SignorMercurio/Resume-Template/README.md

 To change the color theme, you only need to change four main colors.

-In you `config.ts`, add the following configurations:
+In your `config.ts`, add the following configurations:

 ```ts
 import { setCssVar } from 'quasar'